RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Gantt Component/filtering-and-sorting/filtering-and-sorting.md

-# How to view and order tasks based on Table Views in a Gantt Chart?
+# Filtering and Sorting Tasks

 A Gantt Chart presents visual representation of tasks based on data tables.